apiaryio/api-blueprint/Tutorial.md

 With Gist Resource Model in place it is super easy to define an action that retrieves a single gist.

-> **NOTE:** The syntax for referring a resource model is `[<resource identifier>][]`.
+> **NOTE:** The syntax for referencing a resource model is `[<resource identifier>][]`.
 You can only refer to already defined models.
-The model must be referred as "whole".
-You can't reuse just a model's body or headers.
+The model must be referred as "whole" - you can't reuse just a model's body or headers.

 ## Modifying a Resource
-Let's add an action to our Gist Resource that will modify its state and another action that deletes a Gist Resource as whole.
+Let's add an action to our Gist Resource that will allows us to modify its state and another action that deletes a Gist Resource as whole.

     ### Edit a Gist [PATCH]
     To update a Gist send a JSON with updated value for one or more of the Gist resource attributes.
 All attributes values (states) from the previous version of this Gist are carried over by default if not included in the hash.